mmuratarat/mmuratarat.github.io/_posts/2019-07-31-NBClassifier-in-Python-an-example.md

 # Types of NB Classifier

-1. Multinomial Naive Bayes: It is used for discrete counts.
+1. **Multinomial Naive Bayes**: It is used for discrete counts.
 This is mostly used for document classification problem, i.e whether a document belongs to the category of sports, politics, technology etc. The features/predictors used by the classifier are the frequency of the words present in the document.

-2. Gaussian Naive Bayes: It is used in classification and it assumes that the predictors/features take up a continuous value and are not discrete, we assume that these values are sampled from a gaussian distribution (follow a normal distribution).
+2. **Gaussian Naive Bayes**: It is used in classification and it assumes that the predictors/features take up a continuous value and are not discrete, we assume that these values are sampled from a gaussian distribution (follow a normal distribution).
 The parameters of the Gaussian are the mean and variance of the feature values.
 Since the way the values are present in the dataset changes, the formula for conditional probability changes to:

 $$
 P(x_{i} \mid y) = \frac{1}{\sqrt{2 \pi \sigma^{2}_{y}}} \exp \left(- \frac{\left(x_{i} - \mu_{y}\right)^{2}}{2\sigma^{2}_{y}} \right)